uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-whats-next.md

 # 8. What's next?

-All of the Data Science Fellows will assist in the development of a workshop.
+All of the UHM DESCARTES NRT Fellows will assist in the development of a workshop.
 Today, we've introduced you to two important facets of workshop development:

 1. How to design a workshop.
 What are the characteristics of a high quality workshop?
 These characteristics are summarized in [Workshop Design Checklist](https://morea-framework.github.io/docs/change-hi/workshop-design-checklist)